d3/d3/index.markdown

 operator, which takes four arguments: the *x* and *y* of the ellipse center, and the *width* and *height*.
 Raphaël provides an `ellipse` operator with the same arguments, and a `circle` operator that takes three arguments using *radius*.
 Protovis defines `pv.Dot` and `pv.Wedge` mark types.
-D3, in contast, does not reinvent the wheel, instead using the standard `svg:circle` element:
+D3, in contrast, does not reinvent the wheel, instead using the standard `svg:circle` element:

 {% highlight js linenos %}